-While some rewards cards accrue points on a flat-rate basis—meaning points or miles are awarded at the same rate regardless of what an individual charges to their credit card.
+Some rewards cards accrue points on a flat-rate basis.
+This means points or miles are awarded at the same rate regardless of what an individual charges to their credit card.

 • Other rewards credit cards may provide more miles back when an individual spends on flights or hotels.

 Max Out Available Promotions

-Some rewards credit cards offer higher introductory earning rates—meaning you will earn more points than usual for a set amount of time or up to a specific spending threshold.
+Some rewards credit cards offer higher introductory earning rates, as noted above.
+This means you can earn more points than usual for a set amount of time or up to a specific spending threshold.

 Be Strategic About Redemptions